Academany/fabzero/basic/git.md

 ```
 This is the manual workflow of updating your page.
 You can also write a script and [automate this process](doc.md).

-> Exercise: What happens if you move the folder to another location?
+> **Learning by doing:** What happens if you move the folder to another location?
 What happens if you rename the folder?
 Try to pull and push some changes after you rename or move the repository folder.

 ## Advanced git workflow
 ![](img/git/git.jpg)